jasonmcaffee/pound/README.md

 the port you wish the server to listen on.

+##### clusterServer
+default: false

+uses the experimental cluster api to fork the server across all cpus on the box.

 ## Roadmap
 - server option for type. e.g. web server, net (simple socket), web socket, etc.